“‘No time for exercise,’ will sooner or later have to find time for illness.”

 So it works—now what?

 There are 2 stability tests that help identify an individual’s balance baseline.
-Knowing where one is beginning, is key to help them get to where they want to go.
+Knowing where one is beginning, is key to helping them get to where they want to go.

 - The Romberg test